 Best Practices for Storing Beer

-This one is easy – beer should be stored for a short time in a dark, cool place.
+This one’s easy: beer should be stored for a short time in a dark, cool place.
 If you have room in your fridge, that is the best spot.
-If the fridge is full, keeping your beer in the basement or a cool closet is the next-best place.
+If the fridge is full, keeping your beer in the basement or a cool closet is the next-best option.

-Needless to say, the hot trunk of a car or a sunny kitchen counter are some of the worst places for your beer – so keep that time to a minimum.
+Needless to say, the hot trunk of a car or a sunny kitchen counter are some of the worst places for your beer – so keep its time in locations like that to a minimum.

 Curious about shelf life?
-Remember the 3/30/300 Rule: A Firestone beer stored at 98 degrees F for 3 days is equivalent to one stored at 72 degrees F for 30 days or one stored at 35 degrees F for 300 days.
+Remember the 3/30/300 Rule: A Firestone beer stored at 98-degrees Fahrenheit for 3 days is equivalent to one stored at 72-degrees Fahrenheit for 30 days or one stored at 35-degrees Fahrenheit for 300 days.

 How old is my beer?

-Other breweries use what is called a Julian date code printed on the neck of the bottle.
-It’s often 3 numerical digits followed by one more digit.
+Other breweries use what is called a Julian date code.
+It’s often 3 numbers followed by one more digit.
 The first three digits represent the day of the year, with the last digit being the last number of the year.
-For example, 165 0 would be the 165th day of 2020 (June 13th).
+For example, 165 3 would be the 165th day of 2023 (June 13th).
 Sometimes this number can appear as 0165 – with the year coming first, followed by the day of the year.

-Lastly, some breweries put a best-by date on their bottle.
-This can be tricky as the consumer doesn’t know how long the beer good for.
-Is it 4 months, 6 months, a year?
+Lastly, some breweries put a best-by date on their packaging.
 Know that the closer you are to the best-by date, the older the beer.

 Keep your beers cold, this ensures freshness and ultimately a great beer!

 Some beers develop admirable flavors over time, and intentionally aging beer is a hobby of its own.
 As a rule of thumb, if you enjoy drinking beer, you want to drink it closer to the day it was brewed.
-That is how you get to taste the beer the way we, as brewers, intended it to be.
+That is how you get to taste the beer the way the brewers intended it to be.

 Beers that can be cellared: Barleywines, Imperial Stouts, Belgian style Quads, and other high-ABV beers with dark malts.
-Barrel-aged sours and rauchbiers are lower ABV but can age beautifully.
+Barrel-aged sours and rauchbiers are lower ABV, but they can age beautifully.

 Beers that shouldn’t be cellared: Any beers with hop-forward characteristics, such as IPAs and Pale Ales.
 Most lagers and session beers are also poor candidates for aging and should be consumed fresh.